MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 These decisions were made to reduce the test matrix required to ship this first version.

 Features that could lead to false positives in Visual Studio 2019 16.9 were not shipped.
 That discipline enforced an effective testing integrity necessary when considering interop with decades of exiting code.
-The following functionalities may be considered to implementation later:
+The following functionalities may be considered in later releases:

 - [Initialization Order Fiasco](https://github.com/google/sanitizers/wiki/AddressSanitizerInitializationOrderFiasco)
 - [Intra Object Overflow](https://github.com/google/sanitizers/wiki/AddressSanitizerIntraObjectOverflow)